EternityForest/SG1/SG1Protocol.md

 The frequency is then center of the Nth channel, modulo the number of channels should the user select one that is too high.

-This always reserves some bandwidth at the bottom of the band for lower bandwidth applications.
+This always reserves some bandwidth at the bottom of the band for applications using a lower bandwidth protocol.

-Channels above 1000 are actually hop patterns. for FHSS.
+Channels above 1000 are actually hop patterns or FHSS.

 ## FHSS

 FHSS is currently specified by the reference implementation.
-Frequencies always hop every 2**16 microseconds.
-An offset is used so that different hop patterns do not change over at the same time.
+Frequencies hop at a rate determined by the Interval Number, or 16 seconds.
+The hop sequence is entirely determined by the channel number and system time, so many devices with different keys can use the same base station.

-Only the middle half of any hop slot should be used, for maximum tolerance of misalignment.
+Note that this is not enough to comply with FCC definitions of spread spectrum, and may/will result in 16-second long dropouts in connection, when very heavily loaded channels are used.

 ## Channel Defaults: